H E L E N A V O N R U E D E N

 Research

-Dr. von Rueden's research interests focus on inclusive choral experiences and programming.
+Dr. von Rueden's current research interests focus on inclusive choral programming and community building through group singing.

 November 2017, Dr. von Rueden presented a poster at the National Collegiate Choral Organization's bi-anuual conference on the benefits of interdisciplinary choral music programming for students, choral programs and conductors, audiences, and institutions.